I love these super simple peanut butter cookie date balls with just three ingredients: dates, peanuts, and salt!

 Since they couldn’t be much simpler, I decided to make homemade peanut butter cookie Larabars and they turned out almost identical in taste to the store-bought ones.

-If you try out the recipe, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
+If you try these peanut butter date balls, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!

 - 1 cup dry-roasted unsalted peanuts